 What film do you use?
 Fuji Superia 200/400

 How many rolls of film do you use a week?
 At least three rolls a day.
-I never go out of the house without my camera.
+I never leave the house without my camera.

 Do you use digital?
 Yes I do, for commercial work.